|

 Link.

 chancel and sanctuary.
 The cross is a statue "The Madonna of the Cross", installed in 1996.
-All © James Murray.

 Link.

-Shrine of Our Lady of Mount Grace,
+Shrine of Our Lady of Mount Grace (also known as The Lady Chapel), and an

-interior view, both © Mike Forbester.
+interior view.
+SE 4542 9817.
+Both © Mike Forbester.

 Link.